 Now, with the second appointment visibly furthering the process along, I imagine I’ll save under-eye cover-up for the occasions when I bother wearing makeup like eyeliner and mascara or lipstick for fun’s sake rather than in a fix-it capacity.
 I’m perfectly content to go back a couple more times for treatment and to stop by annually to prevent my eyes from looking like they did before my first appointment.

 PRP is a less expensive alternative to more dangerous practices.
 It functions to lighten the dark under-eye circles quickly, and because it’s made of your blood, it couldn’t be safer.
-It also costs a fraction of what you’d pay for the alternatives, and it lasts longer.
+It also costs a fraction of what you’d pay for the alternatives, and it may last longer.
 I wish it had been around when I was younger, but it’s definitely making me a lot happier with my 40-something face.